TVISTAURI6538/TVIS-Pi-0neers/README.md

 # Our Approach
 In our first attempt to tackle the open challenge, we developed a simple maze-solving algorithm using three ultrasonic sensors.
 However, we encountered excessive static and backward movement issues in the algorithm.

-We decided to take a unique approach by combining the functionality of the Ultrasonic Sensor with that of the Color sensor and Gyro Sensor.
+We decided to take a unique approach by combining the functionality of the Ultrasonic Sensor with that of the Color sensor and Gyro Sensor. but this also proved to be inaccurate, so we decided to move with the EV3 Mindstorms

 # Problems we encountered on the way
 We decided to use the TCS-34725 for the color sensor.